MicrosoftDocs/dynamics365smb-docs-pr.es-es/financials/madeira-business-functionality.md

 ---
-title: Funciones empresariales que admite Dynamics 365, Business edition | Documentos de Microsoft
+title: Funciones empresariales que admite Finance and Operations, Business edition | Documentos de Microsoft
 Description: Provides a feature overview of all the business functions and departments that are supported by application areas, such as Finance, Inventory, and Project Management.
 services: project-madeira
 documentationcenter: